What Is an Intranet And Is It Still Relevant for Companies in 2023?

 Intranets, like all credential-based systems, can be hacked using social engineering tactics.
 Additionally, since old-school portal solutions aren’t always SaaS platforms, they might be running on older versions (remember how they’re heavy IT lifts to administer?).
 Any outdated version of software is a security vulnerability, so hacking is a genuine threat, leading to confidential information and documents made publicly available (or held ransom!).
 Learn more about combatting emerging cybersecurity threats.

-In 2022, can the intranet evolve to fit into remote and hybrid teams?
+In 2023, how can a company intranet software fit into remote and hybrid teams?

 In theory, an intranet has always been ideally situated for remote or hybrid teams.
 After all, it’s a central piece of digital real estate accessible to everyone at a company and can act as a bulletin board and information clearinghouse that doesn’t rely on shared physical spaces.